OPIN-Smart-Home/SmartLamp/README.md

    These diagrams illustrate the correct way to connect the device to the power source, load, and switch for safe and efficient operation.

 2. **Power On the Device**
-   - Turn on the power supply to the SmartLamp.
+   - Turn on the power supply to the Smart Lamp.
 The LED indicator should light up (blinking or solid blue), indicating that the device is powered.

 ### 2. LED Indicator
 1. **Solid**: The device is connected to the network.